otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-git-javascript/README.md

 | `findMax([1, 3, 5, 2, 4])`    | `5`             |
 | `findMax([-10, -5, -1, -20])` | `-1`            |

-> **Hint:** Assume the first element is the max, then compare against the rest.
+> **Hint:** Start by assuming the first element is the max.
+Loop through the rest and update your max when you find something bigger.

 ---

 ### Task 4 - Palindrome Check

-Write a function that checks whether a string is a palindrome.
+Write a function that checks whether a string reads the same forwards and backwards.
+Ignore case and spaces.

 ```javascript
 const isPalindrome = (str) => {